Offer your employees next day counselling sessions with Spill

 <div class="summary-block"> PLACE THIS ELEMENT BEFORE YOUR INTENTED BLOCK.
 THIS CREATES A STANDARD GREY BLOCK </div>

 Workplace counselling is a form of counselling or therapy that you can offer your team through the company.
-By providing confidential mental health support, you can help employees deal with personal and professional issues that may be affecting their ability to perform well at work.
+By providing confidential mental health support and guidance from professionals, you can help employees deal with personal and professional issues that may be affecting their ability to focus at work.

 <div class="summary-block"> PLACE THIS ELEMENT BEFORE YOUR INTENTED BLOCK.
 THIS CREATES A STANDARD GREY BLOCK </div>